 Understanding Credit-Building Cards

 Credit-building cards differ from regular credit cards mostly in terms of borrowing and repaying.
-Although they begin with a small credit limit and reward you for responsible use with a gradual increase in credit limit and scoring.
-In contrast to debit cards that immediately deduct the balance of your account Credit cards permit the borrower to take out loans for a short period of time.
-If you don’t pay back your entire balance every month could result in high charges for Interest (APR) as well as penalties.
+They begin with a small credit limit and reward you for responsible use with a gradual increase in credit limit and scoring.
+In contrast to debit cards that immediately deduct the Balance of your account, Credit cards permit the borrower to take out loans for a short period of time.
+If you don’t pay back your entire Balance every month, it could result in high charges for Interest (APR) as well as penalties.

 What is APR?